node-prism/grove/README.md

 # Error middleware

-You can optionally place an `errors.ts` file at your application's root (e.g. `/app/errors.ts`) which will be autodiscovered by grove and applied to Express as middleware.
-This file is expected to have a default export which is an array of Express middleware handlers.
+You can also optionally put an `errors.ts` file at the root of your application (e.g., `/app/errors.ts`), which grove will detect and apply to Express as middleware.
+This file should have a default export that is an array of Express middleware handlers.
 These middlewares are registered with Express *after* your filesystem-based routes are registered.

 For example: